 We may periodically explore a variety of possible strategic collaborations in an effort to gain access to additional product candidates or resources.
 At the current time, we cannot predict what form such a strategic collaboration might take.
 We are likely to face significant competition in seeking appropriate strategic collaborators, and strategic collaborations can be complicated and time consuming to negotiate and document.
-We may not be able to negotiate strategic collaborations on acceptable terms, or at all.
+We may enter into strategic collaborations that we subsequently no longer wish to pursue, and we may not be able to negotiate strategic collaborations on acceptable terms, or at all.
 We are unable to predict when, if ever, we will enter into any additional strategic collaborations because of the numerous risks and uncertainties associated with establishing them.